-- Refer to the requirements of AS 4041. - Select tubes, which will withstand the maximum operating pressures and temperatures of the system.
-Safe working pressures and temperatures for tubes are addressed earlier in this chapter. - Avoid steam hammer, which could produce undesirable pressure surges. - Ensure provision is made to accommodate thermal expansion. - Take precautions to eliminate vibration from the piping. - Tubes should be no thinner than those specified in AS 1432 for Type B sizes. - Copper tube may not be suitable when steam is contaminated with chemicals and where high velocities could be involved.
+- Refer to the requirements of BS 1306. - Select tubes, which will withstand the maximum operating pressures and temperatures of the system.
+Safe working pressures and temperatures for tubes are addressed earlier in this chapter. - Avoid steam hammer, which could produce undesirable pressure surges. - Ensure provision is made to accommodate thermal expansion. - Take precautions to eliminate vibration from the piping. - Tubes should be of the thicker gauge as an - added safety margin. - Copper tube may not be suitable when steam is contaminated with chemicals and where high velocities could be involved.